9 awe inspiring national parks to visit this spring

 We even saw a 12ft alligator that swam near our boat!

-If you’re looking for a great place to get fresh seafood, tasty gator bites, frog legs, or a delicious hamburger, check out the Island Café right in the middle of Everglades City.
+If you’re looking for a great place to get fresh seafood, tasty gator bites, frog legs, or a delicious hamburger, check out the Island Café or the Diving Pelican right in the middle of Everglades City.

 BISCAYNE NATIONAL PARK – Day 3